jaimedantas/Tank-Control-PID-System/README.md

 ![](https://github.com/jaimedantas/Tank-Control-PID-System/blob/master/images_git/main.png)

-The user can choose to control the industrial plant with:
+The user can choose to control the industrial plant with the following controllers:
 * PID  Controlller
 * PI-D Controller
 * PI   Controller